 The Rocky Mountain Legacy Trail is a 26.8 km long, 3-metre-wide paved trail that was built to commemorate Parks Canada’s 125th anniversary.
 The first two legs were built in 2010.
 It’s now a completely paved trail that connects the two mountain communities of Banff and Canmore.
 Despite being close to the highway, be prepared for some incredible mountain scenery along the way.

-The first time we ever rode the Legacy Trail from Canmore to Banff was in 2012.
+The first time we ever rode this Canmore to Banff bike trail was in 2012.
 At the time, the section connecting Canmore to the Banff Park East Gate wasn’t completed.
 We had to ride up the overpass at Harvie Heights then continue along the side of the highway to connect with the Banff Legacy trail to Banff.
 This part was less than fun being so close to highway traffic.
 But all that has changed now.

 Biking the Legacy Trail in Banff